An e-commerce business website serves many purposes other than just being there to provide you with a digital presence online.

 But how do you actually ensure that your website performs the way you want it to?

-A lot of new entrepreneurs and startups who don’t have much experience in handling websites face this problem a lot, as they don’t know what process to follow, which components to add, where to improve the landing pages from, how to handle the development stuff among other similar problems.
+A lot of new entrepreneurs and startups who don’t have much experience in handling e-commerce business websites face this problem a lot, as they don’t know what process to follow, which components to add, where to improve the landing pages from, how to handle the development stuff among other similar problems.

 This means that the best way to learn about anything is to know it directly from the people who have actually done it and have achieved incredible results from acing their challenges.

-“What’s the biggest challenge you have faced while managing your website or e-commerce business yourself and how would you advise other people to get a turnaround on that issue based on your actions related to solving this problem?”
+“What’s the biggest challenge you have faced while managing your website or e-commerce business yourself, and how would you advise other people to get a turnaround on that issue based on your actions related to solving this problem?”

 Here’s how they answered:

 Have faith in people hired that they would learn or get things done as time passes.
-It would be a hard struggle if you do it alone.
+It will be a hard struggle if you do it alone.
 As someone truly said, “If You Want To Walk Fast, Walk Alone.
 If You Want to Walk Far, Walk Together.”

-“One of the biggest challenges faced when starting an e-commerce business is that the market is saturated, what defines an e-commerce business is the marketing.
-Social media/digital marketing is where I would focus and begin also I would initiate methods of growth hacking from an early stage and adopt these principles into the company culture.”
+“One of the biggest challenges faced when starting an e-commerce business is that the market is saturated; what defines an e-commerce business is the marketing.
+Social media/digital marketing is where I would focus and also begin I would initiate methods of growth hacking from an early stage and adopt these principles into the company culture.”